 How Ambiq Contributes

-Ultra-low power multi-protocol Bluetooth wireless microcontrollers from Ambiq® are at the heart of millions of endpoint devices that are shaping the building blocks of smart homes and the IoT world.
+Ultra-low power multi-protocol Bluetooth wireless microcontrollers from Ambiq® are at the heart of millions of edge devices that are shaping the building blocks of smart homes and the IoT world.

 Ambiq’s leading ultra-low power SoCs can support key technologies required by connected homes and smart buildings such as Bluetooth Low Energy.
 Future generations will include additional multi-protocol communications such as Bluetooth® Mesh, ANT+, RF4CE, and Zigbee® .

-Built on our patented Subthreshold Power Optimized Technology (SPOT® ) platform, Ambiq’s products reduce the total system power consumption on the order of nanoamps for all battery-powered endpoint devices.
+Built on our patented Subthreshold Power Optimized Technology (SPOT® ) platform, Ambiq’s products reduce the total system power consumption on the order of nanoamps for all battery-powered edge devices.